Upscale Romance in Newport

 The hotel’s spa, the Retreat at Castle Hill, features treatments using herbal products by Newport-based Farmaesthetics, including massages and facials.
 Other options for a spa afternoon include Asian-inspired services at Spa Fjor at the Hotel Viking, the immersive hydrotherapy ritual at the Bodhi Spa, a couples massage at the Spa at the Newport Marriott, and the indulgent, two-hour Ultimate Massage at the Seawater Spa at Gurney’s Resort.

 Chef Albert Bouchard’s refined French cuisine is the star at Bouchard, which is not just one of Newport’s best restaurants but also one of the most beautiful and intimate places to dine in town.
-In addition to classics like foie gras and escargot, the menu features local lobster and fish prepared to perfection following both traditional and modern recipes.
+In addition to classics like escargot, the menu features local lobster and fish prepared to perfection following both traditional and modern recipes.

 The atmosphere at Bouchard is far from stuffy, but if you’d prefer something a little less formal, try Perro Salado, another restaurant where you can dine in a historic Newport home but swapping the food of France for Mexican classics like tacos and mole chicken; don’t miss the sticky pork rib appetizers and the blood-orange margaritas.